brianmcn/Zelda1RandoTools/doc/use.md

 There are a number of buttons near the bottom right of the overworld map.

 You can click the '**Start Spot**' button in the legend to mark your starting screen on the overworld map.
+This behavior also activates automatically when you reset the timer.

 <a id="helpful-hint">Clicking the '**Hint decoder**' button</a> in the bottom right pops up the 'Aquamentus Awaits' table, where you can populate location hints for dungeons/swords.
 Each hinted-but-not-yet-found location causes a 'halo' to appear on the triforce/sword icon in the upper portion of the tracker, and hovering the halo